klausweiss/dotfiles/nvim/pack/default/start/nvim-lspconfig/CONFIG.md

     cmd = { "lean-language-server", "--stdio", "--", "-M", "4096", "-T", "100000" }
     filetypes = { "lean3" }
     on_new_config = function(config, root)
-          if not util.path.is_file(root .. "/leanpkg.toml") then return end
+          if not util.path.is_file(root .. "/leanpkg.toml") then
+            return
+          end
           if not config.cmd_cwd then
             config.cmd_cwd = root
           end
-        end;
+        end,
     root_dir = root_pattern("leanpkg.toml") or root_pattern(".git") or path.dirname
 ```